akiraux/Akira/README.md

 **AKIRA IS CURRENTLY IN EARLY DEVELOPMENT, NOT READY TO BE USED!**

 Akira is a native Linux Design application built in Vala and GTK.
-Akira focuses on offering a modern and fast approach to UI and UX Design, mainly targeting web designers and graphic designers./mascot/mascot_akira_akari.zip
+Akira focuses on offering a modern and fast approach to UI and UX Design, mainly targeting web designers and graphic designers.
 The main goal is to offer a valid and professional solution for designers who want to use Linux as their main OS.

 ![](akira-screenshot.png)